mongock/flamingock-docs/site/v1/driver/driver-mongodb-sync.md

 [[TOC]]
 ## Introduction
-This sections covers the Mongock implementation for MongoDB java Driver 3.x and 4.x
+This sections covers the Flamingock implementation for MongoDB java Driver 3.x and 4.x

 <br />